 When we realized that, thanks to InvitedHome, a snowy ski escapade to the Rockies was going to kick off our 2017 travels, we were more than a little excited.
-Immediately, our 2015 alpine adventure in Val d’Isere came to mind, and visions of a weekend full of pjs and red wine danced in our heads.
+As soon as we picked a spot in Breckenridge, Colorado, we started scheming.
+Immediately, our 2015 alpine adventure in Val d’Isere came to mind.
+Visions of a weekend full of pjs and red wine danced in our heads.

 As you may recall from that trip, we didn’t really do too much.
-Ashley was one million weeks pregnant, so skiing and drinking were out for her, and our chalet came with two amazing hosts who cooked us all our meals and made sure every need was met.
+For one, Ashley was one million weeks pregnant.
+Skiing and bar-hopping were obv out for her.
+Plus, our chalet came with two amazing hosts who cooked all our meals and met every need.
 Why leave?!

 This time, we found ourselves at Columbine Rock Lodge — another incredible house, where we were spoiled for choice on what to do and see when we left the front door.

-Trying to pick between getting up off the insanely comfy fireside sofas and eating all the food in Breckenridge was a lazy girl’s Sophie’s Choice, basically.
+Trying to pick between getting up off the insanely comfy fireside sofas and eating all the food in Breckenridge?
+It was a lazy girl’s Sophie’s Choice, basically.